 Thus, the First Amendment prohibits the government employers from retaliating against employees for their protected speech.
 This same principal applies where the protected speech was made by a person in a close relationship with the public employee, such as a spouse.

-If you believe that your public employer has violated your First Amendment rights, please contact an employment lawyer at The Weiner Law Firm LLC to discuss your First Amendment rights.
+If you believe that your public employer has violated your First Amendment rights, please contact an employment lawyer at Weiner & Sand LLC to discuss your First Amendment rights.